razwafw/razwafw/README.md

-## Hi there, I'm Razwa Fazila Wibowo 👋
+## Hi there, my name is Razwa Fazila Wibowo 👋

-### I'm a university student that is currently interested in expanding my knowledge and capability in programming.
+### I am a university student that is currently interested in expanding my knowledge and capability in programming.

 <br>